PhiAu1030/Hezeruna-Cybersecurity-IT-AI-Assistant/README.md

 ---

 # Lessons Learned
-- Chaining and combining APIs increases trust and accuracy for responses when compared to only using one
+- Chaining and combining APIs van improve context and response quality when compared to only using one
 - Error handling is critical which is why implementing fallback logic can ensure that a professional response improves reliability
 - Modular code structure makes projects clear to reviewers and demonstrates best practices
 - Integrating .env variables should be the standard way when it comes to API key safety